Inist-CNRS/ezs/packages/analytics/README.md

 ### slice

-Take `Object` and throw the same object onl if there in the section of the stream between start and start + size stream is numbered from 1
+Take `Object` and throw the same object only if it is in the section of the stream between start and start + size. stream is numbered from 1

 #### Parameters

--   `data`
--   `feed`
 -   `start` **[Number](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Number)** start of the slice (optional, default `0`)
 -   `size` **[Number](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Number)** size of the slice (optional, default `10`)